gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If the Access Token has not been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S is computed as a 32-byte long challenge.
 For an example, see point (2) of {{sssec-challenge-value}}.

 * If the Access Token has been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S takes the most recent value provided to the client by the Group Manager in the 'kdcchallenge' parameter, as specified in point (1) of {{sssec-challenge-value}}.
-This is provided either in the Token Transfer Response (see {{ssec-token-post}}), or in a 4.00 response to a following Joining Request (see {{ssec-join-req-processing}}).
+This is provided either in the Token Transfer Response (see {{ssec-token-post}}), or in a 4.00 (Bad Request) error response to a following Joining Request (see {{ssec-join-req-processing}}).
 In either case, it is RECOMMENDED to use a 8-byte long random challenge as value for N\_S.

 If we consider both N\_C and N\_S to take 8-byte long values, the following considerations hold.